Ice Cream Cupcakes Recipe

 - 1/2 Quarts ice cream, you can use any flavor you want, I am using Edy's triple filled chocolate cores

 - 1 Container of frosting, I used chocolate but you can use whichever flavor you want.

 - 1 Cup of diced strawberries, I use frozen because they are already pre-sliced but you can use fresh as well.

 - 1 Sharp knife, I recommend a small vegetable knife because it is easier to control.

 You can switch up the flavors you use for this recipe, I just chose the flavor combination that best fit the occasion and the person I made them for.

-Add your own ingredients, shaved chocolate pieces, chocolate chips, strawberries, cherries, sprinkles, the choices are endless.
+Add your own ingredients, like shaved chocolate pieces, chocolate chips, strawberries, cherries, and sprinkles.
+The choices are endless.

 - Pour your cupcake mix into the cups until they are about 1/2 filled, you want your cupcakes to cook pretty full.
 Then cook your cupcakes until the center is done, this usually takes about 25 to 30 minutes.

-- Let your cupcakes cool for at least 2 hours, you want them to be ready for the ice cream and if they are too warm the ice ream will star melting right away.
+- Let your cupcakes cool for at least 2 hours, you want them to be ready for the ice cream.
+If they are too warm, the ice ream will star melting right away.

 - Cut the centers out of all your cupcakes, make sure not to cut too deep into your cupcake, and place the centers to the side.